The Directors have pleasure in presenting their Forty-Third Annual Report and Accountsfor the year ended 31st March 2019.

 There is no significant or material order passed by any Regulators or Courts orTribunals impacting the going concern status and Companys operations in future.

-TRANSFER OF AMOUNTS TO INVESTOR EDUCATION AND PROTECTION FUND
+TRANSFER OF SHARES & DIVIDENDS TO INVESTOR EDUCATION AND PROTECTION FUND

-Your Company has not accepted any deposits from public in terms of provisions containedin Chapter V of the Companies Act 2013 or in terms of corresponding provisions of theCompanies Act 1956.
+Your Company has not accepted any deposits from public in terms of provisions containedin Chapter V of the Companies Act 2013.

 PARTICULARS OF EMPLOYEES

-The ratio of the remuneration of each Director to the median employeesremuneration and other particulars or details of employees pursuant to Section 197(12) ofthe Companies Act 2013 read with Rule 5 of the Companies (Appointment and Remuneration ofManagerial Personnel) Rules 2014 are attached to this Report as Annexure VIII.
+The ratio of the remuneration of each Director to the median employeesremuneration and other particulars or details of employees pursuant to Section 197(12) ofthe Companies Act 2013 alongwith the names of top 10 employees in terms of remunerationdrawn read with Rule 5 of the Companies (Appointment and Remuneration of ManagerialPersonnel) Rules 2014 as amended are attached to this Report as Annexure VII.

 CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION FOREIGN EXCHANGE EARNINGS AND OUTGO